miaowing/lib-bundler/README.md

 # lib-bundler

-lib-bundler is a code bundler for bundling the js lib that it written by es6.
+lib-bundler is a bundling tool for js lib implemented by es6.

 ## Usage
 ```